 Display a message that an order has been received.
 E.g. “New Order 23456” in the Stack Manager message window.

-Q like orders based on time stamp.
+Q orders based on price and time stamp.

 Display the order in the Price Limit Order window.
 The system should display the order number, order date, order time, counterparty, product details, volume, the limit price, and the order status.
 Orders should be sorted first by product then by price.
 The system should clearly identify whether it is a bid or offer limit order.
+The trader should have the option of viewing a summary of the orders by product by price.

+All Price limit orders should have a user invisible field which is either ‘Active’ or ‘Inactive’.
+Each night the system should check to see if there are any orders associated with products that have tokenised reference periods, and if there are such orders should be set to inactive.
+All orders must be maintained in the database till they are filled, cancelled or expire.

 Modifying Orders